jab/bidict/docs/addendum.rst

 the contained object will be found, even if it is distinct.

-With bidict,
+With a :class:`~bidict.bidict`,
-since values function as keys in the inverse mapping, this behavior occurs in the inverse direction too, and means that a bidict can end up with a different but equivalent key from the corresponding value in its own inverse:
+since values function as keys in the inverse mapping, this behavior occurs in the inverse direction too, and means that a :class:`~bidict.bidict` can end up with a different but equivalent key from the corresponding value in its own inverse: